francisco-polaco/csf-wecollect-2016-ist/README.md

 To execute the program you need to pass this arguments:

-`-windir` : the path to the 'Windows' directory of the disk image (e.g: /Volumes/DiskImg/Windows)
+`-windir` : the path to the `Windows' directory of the disk image (e.g: /Volumes/DiskImg/Windows)

 To access the database your need to specify: